 Some people find this kind of surround too busy (above).

 I’m not even going to talk about the many ways this bathroom is just WRONG.
-A picture speaks a thousand words.
+A picture is worth a thousand words.

-Stick to wallpaper in a similar pattern if you are in love with Encaustic Tile, it’s much easier to change out later.
+Stick to wallpaper in a similar pattern if you are in love with Encaustic Tile, because wallpaper is much easier to change out later.

 If you MUST use it, DO NOT break the rule of one pattern and the rest SOLID.
 Don’t even do a marble countertop with it.
 Go with a solid quartz countertop, period.
 The end.